 And similarly, what if fundamental particles (or other substances) are constantly being replaced by identical particles (substances)?
 It would make no difference empirically, which is why we cannot rule it out, logically.
 We can of course assume that it does not occur.
-Consequently we can assume that reference is direct; but, surely language would work normally even if such replacements were occurring.
+And it is natural for us to assume that reference is direct.
+But surely language would work normally even if such replacements were occurring.

 January 24 - Happy Birthday, Ruth Asawa - *Posted on January 24, 2021* I love getting special postage stamps from the U.S. Post Office.
 I sit at home, browse all the commemorative stamps online,...